alexandergerber/courses-tsa/chapter1.md

 xp: 100
 ```

-You found out that the dataset consists of more than one time series (namely Open, High, Low, Close, Volume and Adjusted).
-Each time series is contained in
+You found out by printing the first few rows that the dataset consists of more than one time series (namely Open, High, Low, Close, Volume and Adjusted).
+Each time series is contained in one column.
-one column.
 We can extract one column by either using a numerical index, the column name or the `$` notation (notice that this works exactly as with data frames).

 `@instructions`
 - Use `names()` to find the name of the time series of daily closing prices.